lisa-singh/to-do-app/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-## Follow the instruction to run the app
+## Follow the instructions to run the app
 - Clone the Repo.
 - Create a database name seven
 - Open your terminal and run the command npm install